Koredotcom/docs/docs/gale/playground/generate-output-using-advanced-mode.md

 # Generate Output using Advanced Mode

-While using the prompt playground, you can upload a dataset in advanced mode as input.
+While using the prompt playground, you have to upload a dataset in advanced mode as input.
 You can add and pre-view the existing or newly uploaded datasets.
 You can also replace one dataset with another based on the requirement for a particular prompt and generate multiple outputs simultaneously.

 The advanced mode option helps you improve the prompt creation and testing process more easily and efficiently.
 You can define a prompt to send to the models, add a few examples for the model to understand the output you are expecting, and upload a data set with inputs.
 In this mode, you can tweak and refine your prompts, generate the outputs for the selected models, and review the generated responses.